-The attendance officer will produce a report at the end of each term to enable him/her to track the attendance of pupils and help implement attendance procedures.
+The attendance officer will provide a report to the headteacher after the Autumn and January data analysis points to enable him/her to track the attendance of pupils and help implement attendance procedures.
 The attendance officer will also be responsible for monitoring how attendance data changes in response to any interventions implemented to increase attendance in future.